 Activity title Food budget, spending money Learning area Mathematics, learning how to spend/save money Description A budget is a plan for spending money.
 If you have limited financial resources, it is good to know how much money you want to spend for food each week.
 Try not to spend more than the amount that you have set in the budget.
-What you need Food budget Shopping list Information on prices Calculator Instructions Activity 1 Each day we make choices based on what we value as important by assessing whether our time, energy, and money is worth it.
-The Bean game (https://financeintheclassroom.org/passport/downloads/bean_game.pdf) will help you discover what items you mos want to spend money on and how your personal experiences and values affect your money management decisions.
+What you need Food budget Shopping list Information on prices Calculator Instructions Each day we make choices based on what we value as important by assessing whether our time, energy, and money is worth it Bean game (https://financeintheclassroom.org/passport/downloads/bean_game.pdf) will help you discover what items you want to spend money on and how your personal experiences and values affect your money management decisions.
 Use the sheet bellow.
-Give each participant 20 beans or coffee beans, small rocks The individual must decide how to spend their "income" based on life circumstances, values and goals.
-Each item has a set number of squares which indicates how many bean are needed to "pay" for that item.
-Activity 2Discuss with the group their incomes (allowance, earnings etc), what do they spend it on, do they save money (for what)?Talk about establishing a food budget.
-How much you spend on food can depend on: - number of people eating - dietary needsTalk about planning food purchases: - avoid impulse spending (spur of the moment purchases) - outline mealsDiscuss what is important when you go shopping: - Where to shop (the food store)? - Do prices compare?- dietary needs - where you shop - personal tastes & preferences- ingredients (look at recipes to plan ahead) - shopping list (make one and stick to it as much as possible, be sure to leave money for unexpected items) - coupons (clip ahead of time)- Where to shop (the food store)? - Do prices compare? - While you shop do you pay attention that the food is locally produced, fresh, do you consider fair policies?Activity 2 Activity 3 Make meal plan for the day/week and based on that prepare a shopping list.
+Give each participant 20 beans or coffee beans, small rocks The individual must decide how to spend "income" based on life circumstances, values and goals.
+Each item has a set number of squares which indicates how many be are needed to "pay" for that item.
+Activity 2 Discuss with the group their incomes (allowance, earnings etc), what do they spend it on, do they save money (for what)?
+Talk about establishing a food budget.
+How much you spend on food can depend on: - number of people eating - dietary needs - where you shop - personal tastes & possible, be sure to leave money for unexpected items) - meals away from home Talk about planning food purchases: - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - avoid impulse spending (spur of the moment purchases) - outline meals - ingredients (look at recipes to plan ahead) - shopping list (make one and stick to it as much as possible, be sure to leave money for unexpected items) - coupons (clip ahead of time) Activity 3 Destina Make meal plan for the day/week and based on that prepare a shopping list.
 Go through advertisements, search online or go to a supermarket and determine the price of the food on the shopping list.
 Discuss if the amount is it high or low.
 How could you save some money? (by changing the menu, using coupons, looking for discounts?)
 Duration 30 min Results/outputs Improved mathematical skills (sum, subtraction), understanding and planning of a budget.
-Related to cooking activity This activity can be used together with the activity Going to the grocery store.
+Related to cooking activity This activity can be used together with the activity Going to the grocery store .